paulhontz/saint/Filters.md

 **Multiple narrowing filters**

-It is possible to have multiple narrowing filters for same filter.
+It is possible to have multiple narrowing filters for a single filter.

 This allow to filter authors by both country and email or any other N columns.

 *Example:* narrow down authors by email and/or country

-    saint.filter :author_email, Model::Author do
+    saint.filter :author_email, :string do
-      type :string
+      model Model::Author
       column :email
     end
+    saint.filter :country_id do
-    saint.filter :country_id, Model::Country
+        model Model::Country
+    end
     saint.filter :author_id, Model::Author do
         depends_on :author_email, :country_id
     end